Thomas Louth

 In 1331 he was appointed Lord Chief Justice of Ireland; he moved to Ireland and was granted lands at Howth, north of Dublin city.
 He then began a struggle with the Dublin-born judge Elias de Asshebournham for the office; the struggle lasted for most of the decade, and each man replaced the other so often that it is difficult to determine which of them held office at any given time.
 There was a genuine concern on the part of the English Crown about the poor quality of Irish-born judges, so Louth as an Englishman should have had the advantage; but Asshebournham, whose father had been a highly regarded royal servant, also had influence at Court.
 In 1337 Louth suffered what seemed to be a decisive defeat when he was imprisoned for unspecified "excesses", yet the following year he was restored to office after "laudable testimony" to his good conduct, only to be finally removed from office later the same year.
 His rival Asshebournham stepped down in 1341.

+He was probably the father of Thomas, son of Thomas de Luda, who in 1341 with his wife Margaret agreed to lease a house in Ruislip, Middlesex to Nicholas de Shoreditch.